Pathogen-associated molecular pattern

-Role in the Immune System
+Role in the immune system

 Cells that promote innate immunity (dendritic cells, macrophages, neutrophils, and more) express PRRs.
-Not only do PPRs detect PAMPs, they also detect host-derived damage-associated molecular patterns or DAMPs that are products of tissue damage.
+Not only do PRRs detect PAMPs, they also detect host-derived damage-associated molecular patterns or DAMPs that are products of tissue damage.
 Toll-like receptors (TLR), complement receptors (CR), and scavenger receptors are among the many types of PRRs that monitor the cellular environment for invaders and damage.
 The innate and adaptive immune systems are connected through TLRs because it leads to the secretion of cytokines and chemokines that go on to help recruit lymphocytes.

-Innate Immunity
+Innate immunity

-When an antigen breaches the protective barrier (skin, body hair, gastrointestinal tract, etc) and enters the tissue or the bloodstream, the initial response is known as the innate immune system.
+When an antigen breaches the protective barrier (e.g. skin, body hair, or gastrointestinal tract) and enters the tissue or the bloodstream, the initial response is known as the innate immune system.
 PAMPs are critical to the initiation of the innate immune system because they recognize the danger, which will result in a response against the threat.
 PAMPs interacting with PRRs initiate signaling pathways that produce chemokines and pro-inflammatory cytokines–creating an inflammatory environment.

 The cytokines and chemokines secreted lead to the translocation of dendritic cells that activate T cells, which "help" B-cells secrete antigen-specific antibodies, which is associated with the adaptive immune response.
 None of these events can occur without the PRR–PAMPs interaction.